PuZZleDucK/Resume/Resume.md

 I feel the position of <> would be a good fit for my abilities as <>.

-## Experience:
+## Experience & Education:

-### BMM:
-- Verification, compliance, source code comparison.
-- Remote and onsite working.
-- Documentation of process.
-Ongoing use after over five years.
-- Reference: Khinh Ho (Direct manager for 5 years).

-### Latrobe:
+### BMM Compliance - Systems Consultant / Tester (2007 -> Present):
+My primary duties at BMM are as a compliance tester for gaming machine software.
+In the course of my work I perform activities including source code analysis, ancestry and comparison, verification of builds, and test plan creation.
+I would then generally progress into regression and exploritory testing followed with tailored modifications and automated testing.
+There is also quite a bit of regulatory documentation for the projects and I am quite proud of my almost flawless record in the matter.
+During my time at BMM Compliance I have also contribuited process and testing documentation, some of which have now been in use for over five years and are now officially maintained by others.
+I have also had the great opportunity to work interstate and internationally which was great.
+I realy enjoy testing and working at BMM, unfortunatly my opportunity to interact with developers or other testers is quite limited.
+My manager over the past 5 or so years has been Khinh Ho.
+We have developed quite a good relationship over the years even before he became my manager and I would happily put him forth as both a personal and a business reference.
+He can be contacted on 9895 9888 during business hours.

-- Bachelor of Arts / Bachelor of Information Technology (Bachelor of Information Science).
+### Latrobe University - Bachelor of Arts (Logic) / Bachelor of Information Technology:
-- Major in Logic & IT focus on Programming and Language.
+At Latrobe the "Bachelor of Information Science" was directed towards Linguistics and Logic on the arts side and Media Processing and Artificial Inteligence on the Computer Science side of things.
+I then also took any electives I could allong the Programming track covering subjects such as DB, Compilers, Architecture, Networking and a year long Software Project.

 ## Skills & Projects: